COMMITTED TO THE SUSTAINABLE DEVELOPMENT GOALS

 We invest our energy in building a sustainable future

-In line with its activity, Iberdrola focuses its efforts on an affordable and non-contaminating energy supply (goal 7) and action for the climate (goal 13).
-In addition, the Group contributes directly to ensuring clean water and sanitation (goal 6), has increased the investment in R&D&I activities (goal 9), promotes the respect for the life of land ecosystems (goal 15) and works for create partnerships to achieve these goals (goal 17).
-The company also has an indirect input into all the other Sustainable Development Goals.
-Iberdrola's contribution to the social and economic development of the communities in which it operates and its protection of the environment is implemented through its sustainable energy business model.
+In line with its activity, the Iberdrola group is focusing its efforts on supplying affordable and clean energy (goal 7) and fighting against climate change (goal 13).
+It has created a specific long-term incentive plan to achieve this.
+In addition, the group makes a direct contribution to guarantee clean water and sanitation (goal 6), has increased its investment in R&D activities (goal 9), promotes the respect to life on land (goal 15) and works to establish partnerships for the goals (goal 17).
+The company also makes an indirect contribution to all other Sustainable Development Goals and has launched the first credit line with a sustainable indicator to achieve them.
+The group's contribution to social and economic development of the communities in which it operates and to protect the environment is articulated through its sustainable energy business model.

 Description and context